-I’m sure you knew when I shared my salted caramel buttercream recipe a couple weeks ago, it was only a matter of time before I shared a salted caramel cake recipe!
+I’m sure you knew when I shared my salted caramel buttercream recipe a couple weeks ago, it was only a matter of time before I shared a caramel drip cake!

 I always have leftover caramel when I make a batch, and decided adding a caramel drip to this cake would be a great way to decorated it.

 My wedding is only a couple weeks away, so I wanted to keep this cake design simple!
 No sculpting, challenging shapes, or finicky recipes for me right now.

 I wanted to make a simple, delicious, and stress-free cake that looks just as good as it tastes.

 In the end, I think I achieved just that with this recipe 🙂